BershteynLab/EMODAnalyzeR/README.md

 # EMODAnalyzeR

 EMODAnalyzeR seeks to **share**, **scale**, **document**, and **test** common research code.
-This package intends to help members of the Bershteyn Lab and anyone using EMOD analyze results of emod.
+This package intends to help members of the Bershteyn Lab and anyone using EMOD-HIV analyze results of emod.
 This package was developed by members of the Bershteyn lab and Edinah Mudimu.

 [View Documentation Here](https://bershteynlab.github.io/EMODAnalyzeR/)